 Join the movement or contact me for more details on how we can work together.

-***Please note that the views expressed on this site are my own and not necessarily those of my place of employment and any information provided or interaction that we have does not replace you seeing a therapist, seeking necessary mental or physical health care, or constitutes a professional relationship with a therapist.
+***Any information provided or interaction that we have does not replace you seeing a therapist, seeking necessary mental or physical health care, or constitutes a professional relationship with a therapist.
 If you feel like your life or another's life is in danger, please call 911 immediately or go to your nearest emergency room.***